naivetoad/MACS-30123-Final-Project/README.md

 ## Report

 ## Overview
 This project focuses on leveraging the extensive repository of scholarly articles available on arXiv to extract meaningful insights using scalable computing methods.
 The arXiv dataset, containing over 2.5 million articles across a multitude of scientific disciplines, presents an invaluable opportunity to explore trends, topics, and classifications in scientific research.
-Given the dataset's vast size and complexity, this project employs Apache Spark on JupyterHub to ensure efficient data processing and analysis, aiming to make the arXiv more accessible and insightful for researchers and the public alike.
+Given the dataset's vast size and complexity, this project employs Apache Spark on Amazon EMR clusters, writing in JupyterHub notebook, to ensure efficient data processing and analysis.
+The aim is to make the arXiv more accessible and insightful for researchers and the public alike.

 ### Social Problems
 In the modern era of scientific discovery, the dissemination of research findings has accelerated, leading to an overwhelming volume of publications.
 Researchers often struggle to stay abreast of the latest developments in their fields, and the sheer volume of articles can obscure significant trends and emerging areas of study.
 The arXiv repository, while a treasure trove of information, exemplifies this challenge due to its extensive and diverse collection of papers.
 The core research problem addressed in this project is the need to categorize and analyze this vast body of knowledge efficiently.
 By doing so, we aim to uncover underlying trends, identify prominent research topics, and streamline the process of finding relevant research.
 This need is particularly acute in the face of global challenges, where rapid and informed responses are essential.

 ### Justification of Large-Scale Computing
 The use of scalable computing methods is crucial for several reasons:

 Volume of Data: The arXiv repository's 2.5 million articles necessitate robust data processing capabilities to manage large-scale data efficiently.
 Traditional data analysis tools would be inadequate for handling such a massive dataset within a reasonable timeframe.